gmpassos/org-gracilianomp-treetemplate/README.md

     }

-File `treetemplate.properties`, declaring properties and the descriptions:
+File `treetemplate.properties`, declaring properties and their descriptions:

     PROJECT_NAME=Project name.
 Will be used for root directory MAIN_CLASS=Java Main class name